Truly though:

 Well, in 2024, I was driving up there and I encountered this whole herd.
 And because I'm constantly afraid of missing something cool to see, I obviously had my camera with me; so, after I very carefully and safely took some shots via my car, I pulled over at one of those rest stops.

-Despite my internet efforts, I only found two UBCO articles that could've been the label makers.
+So I tried.
+I really did.
+But after a whole hour of researching, I only found two UBCO articles that could've been the label makers.
 One in 2019 describing a mite infestation study, and another in 2016 about a woman who created a predictive model on sheep movement for land developers so they could avoid the wildlfe.
 So that's... fun?
 (Thhe 2019 researcher concluded no, mites were not the result of their declining population - and, it was published in 2021).

-Baseed on their Google synopsis (and title), this seemed squarely focused on their welfare as a native species to BC.
-I thought, "that's pretty cool: I respect that."
+Based on their Google synopsis (and title), this seemed squarely focused on their welfare as a native species to BC.

 But then I explored their website.